-VAE: VAEs are identified by using a combination of objective criteria: deterioration in respiratory status after a period of stability or improvement on the ventilator, evidence of infection or inflammation, and laboratory evidence of respiratory infection, and are categorized into the following 3 tiers: ventilator-associated condition (VAC), infection-related ventilator-associated complication (IVAC), and possible ventilator-associated pneumonia (PVAP).
-The following pages outline the criteria that must be used for meeting each of the VAE surveillance definitions (Figure 1).
+VAE: VAEs are identified by using a combination of objective criteria: deterioration in respiratory status after a period of stability or improvement on the ventilator, evidence of infection or inflammation, and laboratory evidence of respiratory infection.
+The following pages outline the criteria that must be used for meeting the VAE surveillance definitions (Figure 1).
+To report VAEs, use the Ventilator-Associated Event (VAE) form (CDC 57.112) and Instructions for Completion of Ventilator-Associated Event Form.

-Patients must be mechanically ventilated for at least 4 calendar days to fulfill VAE criteria (where the day of intubation and initiation of mechanical ventilation is day 1).
+NOTE: Patients must be mechanically ventilated for at least 4 calendar days to fulfill VAE criteria (where the day of intubation and initiation of mechanical ventilation is day 1).
 The earliest date of event for VAE (the date of onset of worsening oxygenation) is day 3 of mechanical ventilation.
-Line lists of VAE data elements demonstrating scenarios that meet and do not meet the VAE definitions are presented in FAQ no. 2 at the end of this protocol.
+Line lists of VAE data elements demonstrating scenarios that meet and do not meet the VAE definitions are presented in "Frequently-Asked Questions (FAQs)" number (no.) 2 at the end of this protocol.